LGBTQ rights in Bhutan: Living conditions

-Bhutan Observer, one of the country's main weekly newspapers, has written a significant number of articles on LGBTQ issues which elicited a lot of interest, making them the most commented articles on the paper's website.
+The Bhutan Observer, the country's first bilingual, privately-owned newspaper, has written a significant number of articles on LGBTQ issues which elicited a lot of interest, making them the most commented articles on the paper's website.
 The government-supported newspaper Kuensel, meanwhile, has referred to gays as being the "Third Gender" in an article discussing HIV programmes targeted towards gay men.
 In November 2017, a presentation to sensibilise senior police officers on the stigmatisation faced by LGBTQ people was held in Phuentsholing.
 Police officials said the presentation sensitised them further and made them understand issues related to the LGBTQ community.
 Chief of Police Colonel Chimi Dorji said, "After the training, we will come up with a procedural guidebook on LGBT.
 We will then distribute it among the officers.
 It will help us to deal with the LGBT community in a free and fair manner".

 The International Day Against Homophobia, Transphobia and Biphobia was first celebrated in Bhutan in 2016.
 United Nations offices in the country launched a video campaign to defend the rights of LGBTQ people.
 The LGBTQ pride flag was flown in the country for the first time, at the UN House in Thimphu.
 In 2018, the event was celebrated at Hotel Migmar with government representatives as well as from civil society and the media.
 The event has been observed each year ever since.

 There is no annual gay pride parade or other public display in Bhutan.
 LGBTQ activist Tashi Tsheten has said that they do not plan on holding one, not because of a hostile environment or oppressive government, but because "pride parades are a form of activism where people go out on the streets and talk about policy and legal changes; and that's not something that Bhutanese agree with.
 We believe in building human relations and talking one-to-one.
 Connecting heart-to-heart.
 That's where the real change happens".

 Deyon Phuntsho and Tenzin Gyeltshen, a same-sex couple who went public with their relationship in 2018, reported being fully accepted by their families and friends.

 Tashi Tsheten, director of Rainbow Bhutan, said although there was a general acceptance of transgender people, especially in rural areas, they still face much discrimination, especially in schools, saying that "there are lots of barriers and our education system does not understand LGBT," adding that most LGBTQ youths drop out of school.

 In 2022, Bhutan's Finance Minister Namgay Tshering claimed that "there is a high degree of acceptability of the LGBT+ community in our society".
 In the same year, Tashi Choden Chombal, an openly lesbian woman was crowned Miss Bhutan 2022 and represented Bhutan in the Miss Universe 2022 pageant.